adamsilver/fdpb/07-a-filter-form.md

 ## Todo?

 - “Refine” vs “Filter”

-## Range Input

-The range input is a new, HTML5 input that allows users to select a value within a range by sliding the handle along an axis.
+- The range input is a new, HTML5 input that allows users to select a value within a range by sliding the handle along an axis.
 It shouldn’t be used because X.